University Communication with Students

 - a University-approved tuition rate if the student is in a special program for which specific tuition agreements have been approved by the Faculty Senate (e.g., all joint degree programs (JDPs) or the Master of Science in Medicine program).

 As a general proposition, during the Summer Quarter registration is not required by Stanford University and does not substitute for registration during the academic year.
 Students are required to be enrolled Summer Quarter if, during that quarter, they will meet any of the criteria listed in the "Enrollment Requirements" section of the "Graduate Degrees" section of this bulletin.
-Graduate students who do enroll Summer Quarter may reduce their enrollment to a minimum of one unit (charged on a per-unit basis, with a minimum tuition charge at the 1-3 unit rate) unless the terms of a fellowship or other financial support, or of their particular degree program, require a higher level of enrollment.
+Graduate students who do enroll Summer Quarter may reduce their enrollment to a minimum of one unit (charged on a per-unit basis) unless the terms of a fellowship or other financial support, or of their particular degree program, require a higher level of enrollment.
 TGR students who enroll in summer pay the TGR rate and must enroll in the required zero-unit course.
 Students in the schools of Law, Business, or the M.D. program should consult appropriate school officers regarding summer enrollment requirements.
 Students possessing an F1 or J1 student visa may be subject to additional course enrollment requirements in order to retain their student visas.

 Honors Cooperative students register at the per-unit rate.
 Graduate students who are faculty spouses, regular Stanford employees, or full-time educators in the Bay Area may also register at the per-unit rate.